NFL mock draft roundup: How Seahawks’ moves in free agency will affect draft

-What NFL teams may need in the draft often changes greatly by what happens in free agency.
+What NFL teams might need in the draft often changes greatly by what happens in free agency.

 Last year, the Seahawks didn’t sign either of their veteran offensive tackles — Duane Brown and Brandon Shell — and didn’t try to match the New York Jets’ offer for cornerback D.J.
 Reed.